iogbole/israelo/_posts/2022-08-22-elastic-day1.md

 In closing, I want to express my heartfelt thanks to everyone at AppDynamics who helped me along the way.
 I will always cherish the memories and lessons that I gained during my time there.
 And to my new friends and colleagues at Elastic, I can't wait to see what the future holds for us.
 Here's to the next chapter!

 Here's to the end of one journey and the beginning of another.
-I'm ready for whatever comes next.
+I'm excited for whatever comes next.

 -------